Jsane001/G6-DevOps/usecase/use-case-04.md

-# USE CASE: 4 Produce a Report on the top 10 populated countries in the world where 10 is provided by the user
+# USE CASE: 4 Produce a report on the top 10 populated countries in the world where 10 is provided by the user

 ## CHARACTERISTIC INFORMATION